xf-zh/InScope/README.md

 ```

 ## Data Loading
-To facilitate researchers' use and understanding, we adapted the MuLSys dataset to the OpenPCDet framework and provided the corresponding dataset configuration file [./mulsys.config](detection_code/openpcdet/tools/cfgs/mulsys_dataset.yaml)
+To facilitate researchers' use and understanding, we adapted the InCo dataset to the OpenPCDet framework and provided the corresponding dataset configuration file [./InCo.config](detection_code/openpcdet/tools/cfgs/InCo_dataset.yaml)

 ## Quick Start